boilerrobotics/insctiption/Software/README.md

    If you forget the password, there is no way to recover it.
    You will need this password to install software packages later.

+### ROS Installation Guide

-4. Follow this [tutorial](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) to install ROS.
+1. Follow this [tutorial](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) to install ROS.

-5. You can choose either (but not both) "desktop" or "base".
+2. You can choose either (but not both) "desktop" or "base".
    The base version has everything we are using right now.
    The desktop version has tools that could be beneficial but we don't use it often.
    If you choose to install the base version, keep in mind that you might not be able to run some commands.
    For more detail about the difference, check this [document](https://www.ros.org/reps/rep-2001.html#humble-hawksbill-may-2022-may-2027).

-6. At the end, run the following command, it will add a script to activate ROS every time you open the new terminal.
+3. At the end, run the following command, it will add a script to activate ROS every time you open the new terminal.

 ```bash
 echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc
 ```

-7. Install `colcon`.
+4. Install `colcon`.
 It is a package manager.

 ```bash
 sudo apt install python3-colcon-common-extensions